mjagelka/gitbook-plugin-mcqx/README.md

 ## Changelog

 * 0.2 releases:
+	* 0.2.2: Updated looks when exported to .pdf.
 	* 0.2.1: Updated README only.
 No need to upgrade the plugin.
 	* 0.2.0: Added code generator, no more need to learn the syntax!